nikosgavalas/ansible-flink/README.md

 Normally, a highly available setup contains a quorum of JobManagers, which requires Zookeeper.

-There are plans to support high availability in the near future.

 ### System Services

 Flink runs as a service with `systemd`, and by default it is `enabled` on system startup.
 Edit the corresponding variables if you don't want such behavior.